-Strategy 3: Expand the overall housing supply by making it easier to build all types of housing projects.
-Implementation Status Current Approach Recommended Approach City Resources Needed Recommended Timing S.j Expand the multifamily tax exemption to make it available in all transit corridors.
-Gaps/Needs Addressed: Currently underway on the staff and Land Use Committee work plan is consideration of expanding the 12-year multifamily tax exemption, which includes an affordability requirement.
+Strategy 3: Expa housing supply easier to build a housing project by making it all types of Implementation Status Current Approach Recommended Approach City Resources Needed Recommended Timing exemption examption examption examples examples examples examples examples examples examples examption examples the multifamily tax on to make it in all transit is.
+Seeds Addressed: ≫ Currently underway on the staff and Land Use Committee work plan is consideration of expanding the 12-year multifamily tax exemption, which includes an affordability requirement.
 The 2021 State Legislative Session just passed SB 5287, which would authorize a 12-year extension of existing 8-year and 12-year Multi-Family Property Tax Exemptions (MFTEs) that are set to expire if they meet certain affordability requirements.
 The bill would also establish a new 20-year property tax exemption for the creation of permanently affordable homes.
 At the time of this report the bill is headed to the Governor for his signature.
 As a first step to restructuring the program, conduct a feasibility analysis to determine how to maximize use of this program to encourage more affordable units and overall residential development in the high density neighborhood areas.
 Time for staff to develop a recommended ordinance.
-Funding for consultant to assist with feasibility analysis (Council has set aside \$50k for a feasibility analysis in 2021) Short Term Under- way
+Funding for consultant to assist with feasibility analysis (Council has set aside \$50k for a feasibility analysis in 2021) Short Term Under way